-As of this writing there are four titles in the King's Quest series: King's Quest 1: Quest for the Crown, King's Quest 2: Romancing the Throne, King's Quest 3: To Heir Is Human, and King's Quest 4: The Perils of Rosella.
+As of this writing there are five titles in the King's Quest series: King's Quest 1: Quest for the Crown, King's Quest 2: Romancing the Throne, xiii Read Me First

+King's Quest 3: To Heir Is Human, King's Quest 4: The Perils of Rosella, and King's Quest 5: Absence Makes the Heart Go Yonder.
 The games are set in the kingdom of Daventry and follow the adventures of King Graham and his family-from Graham's initial quest to obtain his kingship to a time 20 or 25 years later.
 Within the games you encounter dozens of familiar characters and situations from the lands of fantasy, fairy tale, and myth.
 The player becomes, and controls, the hero or heroine, interacting with the other creatures and people in order to complete that game's particular quest.
 A wrong step can mean death...with a message asking if you'd like to try again.
 And people do try again, and again, and again.

-The King's Quest games are outrageously popular and addictive; millions of people (one estimate claims 10 million) have played the adventures.
+The King's Quest games are outrageously popular and addictive; millions of people (one estimate claims more than 10 million) have played the adventures.
 They tax the player's brain and, occasionally, eye-to-hand coordination.
 Most of all they tax the player's problem-solving ingenuity and patience.
-Frustratxiii Read Me First ingly difficult to solve at times, they have forced grown people to ask, beg, plead, and demand hints from whatever source they can obtain them.
+Frustratingly difficult to solve at times, they have forced grown people to ask, beg, plead, and demand hints from whatever source they can obtain them.

-The games' publishers, Sierra-On-Line, located in Oakhurst, California, do everything they can to help.
+The games' publishers, Sierra On-Line, located in Oakhurst, California, do everything they can to help.
 They give out clues and solutions by phone to people who call from literally all over the world.
 They have established their own electronic bulletin board service to give hints out by computer, sell their own hint books, and have hints published on the major computer on-line services.
 Clues and hints also appear in popular computer and game magazines.
-Still their switchboard remains jammed with stumped players, and the phone traffic has been so heavy at times that it knocked out phone service to their community.
+Still their switchboard remains jammed with stumped players, and the phone traffic has been so heavy at times that it's knocked out phone service to their community.